Today: 10:00 AM - 5:00 PM

 Museum partners will seek a diverse group, representative of educators across age/grade range and across academic content areas

-August 2021 - October 2021: One-day training sessions, one per museum scheduled on Saturdays
+August 2022 - October 2022: Half-day training sessions, one per museum scheduled on Saturdays

 Educators will give their preferred top three choices for the practicum and Museum partners will select the cohort sub-groups.